layumi/Image-Text-Embedding/README.md

 ```
 Alternatively, you may try [VGG16](http://www.vlfeat.org/matconvnet/models/imagenet-vgg-verydeep-16.mat) or [VGG19](http://www.vlfeat.org/matconvnet/models/imagenet-vgg-verydeep-19.mat).

+You may have a different split with me.
+(Sorry, this is my fault.
+I used a random split.)
+Just for a backup, this is the [dictionary archive](https://drive.google.com/open?id=1Yp6B5GKhgQTD9bsmvmVkvxt-SnmHHjVA) used in the paper.

 # Trained Model
 You may download the three trained models from [GoogleDrive](https://drive.google.com/open?id=1QxIdJd3oQIJSVVlAxaIZquOoLQahMrWH).